Darbjm/Wordee/README.md

 <h3>My contributions</h3>

-• All 62 tests with Mocha & Chai
+• All 62 tests with Mocha & Chai<br>
-• Interactive, searchable Mapbox with pop-ups of users at their location that link to their profile
+• Interactive, searchable Mapbox with pop-ups of users at their location that link to their profile<br>
-• The offers page and the ability for users to send, accept and delete offers and delete accepted offers
+• The offers page and the ability for users to send, accept and delete offers and delete accepted offers<br>
-• Setting up the secure route for both front and back-ends
+• Setting up the secure route for both front and back-ends<br>

 <h3>Timeframe</h3>